feldti/GsDevKit_stones/documentation-de/960-postgresql.md

     create database [dbname];
     create user [normalusername] with encrypted password '[password2]';
     grant all privileges on database  [dbname] to [normalusername];
+    GRANT ALL ON DATABASE [dbname] TO [normalusername];

+The last statement may be needed from version 15 of PostgreSQL (Regarding paslog database)

 ## PostgreSQL - Erste Hilfen
 Hier eine Sammlung mit ersten Tipps.